OURA Ring Review

 Any scientists reading might also consider this research from 2000 (ie PRE-OURA): Norman et. al https://www.researchgate.net/publication/12243393_Interobserver_Agreement_Among_Sleep_Scorers_From_Different_Centers_in_a_Large_Dataset which expects variation in the interpretation of results.

 I would consider the products shown below to be ‘proper’ alternatives.
-An average Jawbone, Fitbit or Garmin band is not quite in the same league as OURA for sleep tracking.
+An average Jawbone, Apple Watch, Fitbit or Garmin band are not quite in the same league as OURA for sleep tracking…despite what they might claim.

 QS EMFIT (review) – Extensive and detailed nightly sleep stats and trends from an under-the-mattress sensor.